coffee beans

 2. To get organically certified, coffee farmers need to pay.
 And it doesn’t come cheap.
 So, for many, the barriers to entry are just too high

-All this means that there are countless farms globally producing some of the absolute best organic coffee beans.
+All this means that there are countless farms producing some of the absolute best organic coffee beans.
 But you won’t find an organic label on any of their bags of coffee.

 So, as a coffee lover, it’s important to do a little digging.
 Only buy from companies you trust and that have transparent supply chains.
-Look for organic certification but don’t dismiss the coffee offhand if it’s not there.
+Look for organic certification but don’t dismiss a coffee offhand if it’s not there.
 Remember, just because the USDA Organic seal is missing doesn’t mean your coffee is full of nasty chemicals.

 money icon